 Instead, we believe that physical dormancy due to the hard seed coat might be responsible for poor regeneration.
 The species responds poorly even in germination trials carried out in nursery conditions.
-Various presowing treatments, for example, mechanically scarified seeds soaked in $GA_3$ solution and prechilling for different lengths of time, increased the germination rate by up to 50% (our unpublished data).
-Furthermore, the species tends to occupy newer sites at a distance from the mature Myrica stands, suggesting an abilaLSD for habitat (P < 0.05) = 73.9; for sites = 34.4.
-Fratio for habitat = 2.824 (not significant); for sites = 54.50 (P < 0.05).
+Various presowing treatments, for example, mechanically scarified seeds soaked in GA3 solution and prechilling for different lengths of time, increased the germination rate by up to 50% (our unpublished data).
+Furthermore, the species tends to occupy newer sites at a distance from the mature Myrica stands, suggesting an abil152 duced by the species (Sun et al 1988).
+However, this requires further investigation.